Planning Objection Reasons

 Anticipated disruption to the local community during the construction phase.

+A long list of concerns is not enough.
 Many objections fail not because the concern is invalid — but because it is not expressed in planning terms.

 Through the P.O.S Intervene Method, we: